greenina/TWIX/reports/DP5.md

 #### 1) Put each one household in every room at home(living room, kitchen, bathroom, bedroom) to a wish list.

-- On the main page, you can see the rooms that exist in the regular home you are staying in.
+- As a first step towards green consumption, you may be at a loss where to begin.
+On the main page, you can see the rooms that exist in the regular home you are staying in.
 Each room has a number of household items that we use quite often, so choose one household item for each room and put the products into the wishlist from that category.

 - If there is a product that you have used often from the product list, please select that product.